-Instant Pot Pork Roast is tender cooked pork shoulder that is served with perfectly cooked vegetables and dressed with gravy- all made in your Instant Pot!
+Instant Pot Pork Roast is tender cooked pork shoulder (or pork butt) that is served with perfectly cooked vegetables and dressed with the most flavorful gravy- all made in your Instant Pot!
 The pork is so good it falls apart when you bite into it!
 This Instant Pot pork recipe makes an amazing family dinner.

-If you love this Instant Pot Pork Roast the next recipe you have to try is Instant Pot Boneless Pork Ribs!
+If you love this Instant Pot Pork Roast, the next recipe you have to try is Instant Pot Beef Pot Roast, and then Instant Pot Boneless Pork Ribs!
 They are fall apart tender too and finger licking good!

 A pork roast is actually part of the whole bone-in pork butt or shoulder, also known as a Boston Butt.
 It is cut down and deboned into a roast.
 It comes from the upper part of the shoulder, from the front leg.

 When you are looking for it in the grocery store it will be called a Pork Butt Roast or Boneless Shoulder Pork Butt Roast and it will generally be between 2-4 lbs.
 They usually come tied in a netting, as you can see in the photo above.

 I like to remove the netting and tie it for cooking (see the video below for a tutorial on tying your pork roast).